Academic Catalog

 BGRD 65400 Taxation of Partnerships and Partners (NLA)

-This course involves an introduction to and general overview of the provisions of Subchapter K. This course begins with definitional aspects of partnerships and distinguishes other taxable entities and tax consequences incident to formation of a partnership.
-Also covered are operational aspects, including selection of a taxable year, determination of the partners' distributive share and allocations, and consequences of terminiation of the partnership.
-Transactions between controlled partnerships and between a partner and the partnership, including guaranteed payments, are discussed.
-The tax consequences to both the seller and buyer of partnership interests are examined.
-Partner's tax basis and distributions of partnership property (both operating and liquidating distributions) are examined in detail throughout the course.
-Prerequisites: ACCT 49300; graduate standing.
+Introduces the provisions of Subchapter K. Definitional aspects of partnerships and other taxable entities and tax consequences incident to formation of a partnership.
+Overviews operational aspects, including selection of a taxable year, determination of the partners' distributive share and allocations, and consequences of termination of the partnership.
+Summarizes transactions between controlled partnerships and between a partner and the partnership, including guaranteed payments.
+Open to seniors with permission of the business graduate program director.
 (S)

 BGRD 65500 Tax Ethics, Practice and Procedure (NLA)